sanket1305/eclipse-with-java/README.md

-# eclipse-with-java
+# Welcome to eclipse-with-java

-This is sample repository for my training on Eclipse for Java Developers.
+This is sample repository for my training on Eclipse for Java Developers, used to push and fetch elements.